doubaokun/devopszen/_posts/2017-05-23-aws-elastic-beanstalk.md

 AWS charges cross region traffic, you will see this unexpected cost if you are running the application cross regions.

-### The problems AWS EB can not sort out for you, but maybe you expect
+### The problems AWS EB can not sort out, but maybe you expect

 AWS EB can't help with the application layer such as application performance, frontend performance, cost efficiency.